organisciak/dissertation/document/4_posterior.md

 ## Scope

 The goals of this chapter will stay unchanged, focusing on crowdsourcing additional metadata for improved information retrieval indexing, with an underlying assumption of honest-but-biased workers.
 Again, the use cases being looked at are those with objective goals, with the intention of producing an output with minimal divergence from either the norms of a community or the instructions of a task designer.
-While user-dependent personalization approaches are an equally promising research direction, it is not one that I will explore here.
+While user-dependent personalization approaches are an equally promising research direction, they are not part of the questions being investigated here.

 This study focuses on volunteered data, mainly because it is a more novel space.
 My past research has already looked at issues around interpreting a contribution in paid-crowdsourcing, post-collection.